Policies

 20.4 In the event that the Customer defaults on the Contract and as a result the Contract is terminated, such termination shall qualify as a termination pursuant to Clause 20.1 above.
 The provisions of Clause 20.1 shall apply mutatis mutandis to this Clause 20.4.

-20.5 The Parties hereby agree that damages resulting from the application of this Clause or any other clause contained in this Contract shall be limited to and shall not exceed the annual value of this Contract for any and all damages, injuries, claims, losses, expenses of losses or claims (including attorneys' fees) resulting from the application of this Contract whatever their cause.
-Such causes include, but are not limited to, negligence, errors, omissions, breach of contract or breach of warranty by ITA PARATUS.
+20.5 The Parties hereby agree that damages resulting from the application of this Clause or any other clause contained in this Contract shall be limited to and shall not exceed the annual value of this Contract for any and all damages, injuries, claims, losses, loss expenses, or claims (including attorneys' fees) resulting from the application of this Contract, whatever their cause.
+Such causes include, but are not limited to, negligence, errors, omissions, breach of contract, or breach of warranty on the part of Internet Technologies Angola, S.A.

 21. GENERAL PROVISIONS

-21.1 The parties choose as their domiciles for the purposes of this contract the addresses listed in their respective contact information.
+21.1 The parties choose as their addresses for the purposes of this contract the addresses listed in their respective contact information.

 21.3 No extension of time or waiver that either party (“grantor”) may grant to the other party (“grantee”) shall constitute a waiver of any of the grantor’s rights, and the grantor shall not be precluded from exercising any rights against the grantee that have arisen in the past or that may arise in the future.